dhuppenkothen/xpsi/paper/paper.md

 @Bilous:2019, respectively on the topics of dense matter inference and multipolar magnetic fields.

-The numerical likelihood routines native to X-PSI are written in Cython, and are dependent on the GNU Scientific Library (GSL).
+The numerical likelihood routines native to X-PSI are written in Cython [@cython2011], and are dependent on the GNU Scientific Library (GSL;
+@Gough:2009).
 High-level object-oriented model construction is performed by a user in the Python language, as is the interfacing with sampling software.
 Low-level customisation is encouraged in the extensions (either directly in Cython or via calls to external C libraries).
 X-PSI is Unix source code compatible, and release versions are freely available on GitHub under the MIT license.

-*Software*: Python/C~language [@python2007], GNU~Scientific~Library
+*Software:* Python/C language [@Python2007], GNU Scientific Library (GSL;
-[@Gough:2009], NumPy [@Numpy2011], Cython [@cython2011], OpenMP [@openmp], MPI
+@Gough:2009), NumPy [@Numpy2011], Cython [@cython2011], OpenMP [@openmp], MPI
-for Pythn [@mpi4py], Matplotlib [@Hunter:2007,@matplotlibv2], IPython
+for Python [@mpi4py], Matplotlib [@Hunter:2007; @matplotlibv2], IPython
 [@IPython2007], Jupyter [@Kluyver:2016aa], MultiNest [@MultiNest_2009],
-PyMultiNest [@PyMultiNest], GetDist [@Lewis19], nestcheck [@higson2018nestcheck,@higson2018sampling,@higson2019diagnostic], fgivenx [@fgivenx].
+PyMultiNest [@PyMultiNest], GetDist [@Lewis19], nestcheck [@higson2018nestcheck;@higson2018sampling;@higson2019diagnostic], fgivenx [@fgivenx].

 # Acknowledgements